 Lower School, K-2 Lower School, 3-5 Middle School, 6-8 Upper School, 9-12

+2 nd Occurrence

+ISI 1-2 days and a ISI/OSS 2-4 days and a Parent Conference, Parent Conference,

+Parent Conference Parent Conference 3-10 days ISI/OSS, 1-5 days ISI/OSS,

+Character Service, Character Service,

+possible referral for a and/or possible referral

+Hearing, and/or to law enforcement

+possible alternative

+placement or referral

+to law enforcement

-3 rd Occ eurrence
+3 rd Occ urrence

-ISS or 2-3 days ISS/OSS 4-7 days Parent conference, 5-10 day OSS, character service, possible referral for a Hearing, and/or possible alternative placement or referral to law enforcement Parent conference, 5-10 day OSS, character service, possible referral for a Hearing and/or possible alternative placement or referral to law enforcement
+ISI 2-3 days ISI/OSS 4-7 days Parent Conference, Parent Conference,

+5-10 days OSS, 5-10 days OSS,

+Character Service, Character Service,

+possible referral for possible referral for a

+a Hearing, and/or Hearing and/or possible

+possible alternative alternative placement

+placement or referral or referral to law

+to law enforcement enforcement

-4 th Occ urrence
+4 th Occurrence

-ISS 3-5 days ISS/OSS 5-10 days
+ISI 3-5 days ISI/OSS 5-10 days

 5 th Occurrence

-ISS/OSS 5-10 days
+ISI/OSS 5-10 days

-Class IV Offenses
+Class IV Violations

 1. Bullying - University Academy is committed to maintaining a learning and working environment free from any form of bullying or intimidation.
-The District strictly prohibits bullying on school grounds, during school time, at a school-sponsored activity or in a school-related context, as defined on pages 20-21.
+The District strictly prohibits bullying on school grounds, during school time, at a school-sponsored activity or in a school-related context, as defined on page 18.